himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 ### Toolbar

-The `toolbar` is a central element of the PDF Viewer interface, that hosts a collection of icons representing different tools and functionalities.
+The `toolbar` is a central element of the PDF Viewer interface that hosts a collection of icons representing different tools and functionalities.
 Each icon corresponds to a specific action, thereby enhancing your ability to interact with PDF documents efficiently.

 The following are the various tools available on the `toolbar`:

 - **Open Document Icon**: This icon resembles a folder and denotes the option to open PDF files.
 Clicking on it prompts a file explorer window from where you can select the PDF document you wish to view.

 - **Zoom Icons**: The magnifying glass icons allow you to adjust the document's magnification.
 The `+` icon zooms in, while the `-` icon zooms out.
 You can modify the magnification to suit your viewing preference.